LittleCoder12345/LittleCoder12345.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year master student from Tsinghua University (THU), Shenzhen Graduate School.
-My advisor is [Prof. Yujiu Yang](https://www.sigs.tsinghua.edu.cn/yyj/main.psp).
-Prior to this, I obtained my bachelor's degree from the Department of Electronic Engineering at Tsinghua University in June 2025.
+I'm a first year master student from **Tsinghua University (THU), Shenzhen Graduate School**.
+My advisor is **[Prof. Yujiu Yang](https://www.sigs.tsinghua.edu.cn/yyj/main.psp)**.
+Prior to this, I obtained my bachelor's degree from the **Department of Electronic Engineering** at **Tsinghua University** in June 2025.

-I am currently interning in ByteDance, focusing on post-training of MLLM for e-commerce scenarios.
-Prior to this, I interned in TeleAI, working on the post-training of the Telechat series foundation models.
-I have also interned in Tencent before for kernel development.
+I am currently interning in **ByteDance**, focusing on post-training of MLLM for e-commerce scenarios.
+Prior to this, I interned in **TeleAI**, working on the post-training of the Telechat series foundation models.
+I have also interned in **Tencent** before for kernel development.

 My research interest includes Reward Model/LLM-as-a-Judge and LLM/MLLM post training.